 Stage 4 · Design + Dev (weeks 2-5)

 - Design and dev in parallel, not in series.
-I design the home in high fidelity while building the base system (components, layout, dark mode if applicable).
-When the home is approved, the rest of the site ships 5x faster because the technical foundation is already there.
+I design the home in high fidelity while building the base system (components, layout).
+Once the home is approved, the rest of the site ships 5x faster.

 - Weekly reviews with real progress.
-Every Monday a 30-minute call with a Vercel preview deploy of the current state.
+Mondays, 30 minutes, Vercel preview deploy.
 No endless mockups — the client clicks, navigates, tests.

 - Fast decisions.
-When a decision pops up that wasn't in the original scope ("should we add a FAQ?"), we discuss it on the spot, we don't defer it.
-If it adds scope, we add it as an extra.
-If it replaces something, we adjust.
-No ambiguity, no "we'll see at the end".
+When something pops up that wasn't in scope ("should we add a FAQ?"), we discuss it on the spot.
+No "we'll see at the end".

 Stage 5 · Pre-deploy (week 4-5)

 The week before deploy is the most important technically.
-This is when the things the client doesn't see — but which decide whether the site works — get done:
+This is when the things the client doesn't see — but which decide whether the site works in production — get done:

 - Technical SEO.
 Sitemap.xml, robots.txt, canonical URLs, hreflang if applicable, schema.org on every relevant page.

-- AEO. llms.txt, llms-full.txt, structured data validated in Rich Results Test, content with clear semantic hierarchy.
+- AEO. llms.txt, llms-full.txt, structured data validated in Rich Results Test.

 - Analytics.
-GA4 with specific conversion events (not just pageviews), Search Console verified, form submission events firing.
+GA4 with specific conversion events, Search Console verified, form events firing.

-- Cross-browser and cross-device tests.
+- Cross-browser tests.
 Safari iOS, Chrome Android, Edge desktop, Firefox.
-If anything breaks, fix before deploy.

-- Backup and rollback plan.
-If something fails in production, I have a 1-click rollback ready.
+- Backup + rollback plan.
+If anything fails in production, 1-click rollback ready.

 Stage 6 · Deploy + Handoff (week 5)

 - Admin training.
-A 30-45 minute call where I show the client how to edit content, add products, swap images.
-Recorded so they can revisit later.
+30-45 min on video — how to edit content, add products, swap images.
+Recorded for revisits.

 - Operational documentation.
-A short doc with: how to access the admin, how to make common changes, what NOT to touch, who to contact for what.
+Short doc: how to access the admin, common changes, what NOT to touch, contacts.

-- Credentials and access.
-Vercel, domain, GA4, Search Console, CMS admin.
-Everything transferred to the client.
+- Credentials.
+Vercel, domain, GA4, Search Console, CMS — everything transferred.

 - Final 50% billed.
 Once the client confirms everything is OK.